cdent/cjdr/index.md

 * Synchronous and asynchronous distance collaboration and collaborative tools.
 * Agile and open source methodologies.
 * Requirements gathering and systems analysis.
-* Python, JavaScript, Perl and other languages in many Unix-like environments.
+* Python, Go, JavaScript, Perl and other languages in many Unix-like environments.
-* Design and development of REST-oriented HTTP APIs.
+* Design, development, and standardization of REST-oriented HTTP APIs.
 * Automating build, testing, deployment and monitoring of distributed systems.
 * Information architecture, classification theory and categorization.
 * Open source governance and community building.